 Eugenia are woody, evergreen flowering plants in the Myrtle family.
 Often found in landscapes as ornamentals, Eugenia’s glossy green leaves can become infected with the eugenia psyllid (Trioza eugeniae).
 The eugenia psyllid sucks plant juices from leaves and secretes honeydew that provides habitat for sooty mold.
-Introduced to California from Australia in 1988, eugenia psyllid has become a serious threat to local landscapes.
+Introduced to California from Australia in 1988, eugenia psyllid has become a serious threat to many landscapes.

 Eugenia psyllid identification